bmc/brizzled/source/_posts/2012-12-12-play-framework-less-vs-sass-recompilation-performance.markdown

 I didn't see core dumps like these with the other tests, and I saw plenty of them with the embedded Rhino-based LESS conversion.
-Clearly, there are problems with Play's use of Rhino.
+Clearly, there are problems with Play's use of Rhino, beyond just being severely slow.

 ## Test 2: Less recompilation via `lessc`